 Please include the downloadable supervisions logs (above) with these applications.

-The Committee highly recommends that records be kept to these standards in lead up to MQSP launch.
-Full MQSP guidelines will be issued when it is launched.
+The Committee highly recommends that records be kept to these standards in lead up to reaccreditation launch.
+Full reaccreditation guidelines will be issued when it is launched.
 In the meantime, use of the existing supervision log is recommended for your own supervision records.

 Re-instatement of Accreditation